Holographic complexity: braneworld gravity versus the Lloyd bound: Discussion and outlook

 Let us now point out some interesting future directions.
 Among the most straightforward generalizations of our work are: first, to consider the possibility of more general dilaton gravity models to be localized on the ETW brane \cite{Grumiller:2021cwg}, and see how the associated couplings get constrained by demanding the Lloyd bound being met; second, to extend the analysis of the Lloyd bound for the \emph{complexity equals anything} family of observables proposed in \cite{Belin:2021bga,Belin:2022xmt}, and third, to consider higher dimensional generalizations of the setting we have considered here, where the simplest intrinsic braneworld theory would be DGP gravity \cite{Dvali:2000hr}.
 There have been recent developments on constraints for braneworld models \cite{Geng:2023qwm,Geng:2023iqd}, which would be interesting to compare and contrast with the higher dimensional version of our setup.

 An interesting observation we have made is the connection between the violation of the Lloyd bound and the falling of the corresponding extremal surfaces into the future singularity of the black hole when extended beyond the ETW brane, see fig.~\ref{fig:surf_extension}.
 Note that in the black hole spacetime without the ETW brane, \emph{i.e.} the eternal BTZ black hole geometry, no mechanism would make the extremal volume surfaces curve towards and fall into the singularity, and so the Lloyd bound is always respected.
 The presence of the brane, or equivalently the shell in the long wormhole picture, adds matter that deforms the extremal surfaces through the corresponding boundary/gluing conditions.
 An interesting question to ask here is the microscopic interpretation of this behaviour.
-In terms of quantum circuits, one of the key assumptions justifying the Lloyd bound is the orthogonalizing property of the set of gates that are used to define complexity \cite{Cottrell:2017ayj}.
+In terms of quantum circuits, one of the key assumptions justifying the Lloyd bound is the orthogonalizing property of the set of gates that are used to define complexity \cite{Cottrell:2017ayj}, and when the gates are not orthogonalizing, one in general does not expect the Lloyd bound to hold \cite{Jordan:2017vqh}.
 Having tunable matter in the bulk that can realize both Lloyd bound respecting and violating regimes would naively correspond to the presence of some high-energy excitation or source in the dual boundary state.
 Changing the parameters of this excitation, such as energy, would then allow the CFT to go from the Lloyd bound respecting to the violating regime.
 This can allow one to probe the orthogonalizing property of the given set of gates when acting on the holographic boundary state.
 Understanding the mechanism of this could potentially work as a pathway to establish a more precise connection between the orthogonalizing properties of quantum gates in a CFT, the Lloyd bound, and probing the singularity with extremal surfaces in the bulk description.
+Regardless of whether the orthogonalizing property of the gates holds or not, there is a possibility that a more fundamental bound on computational speed, and hence complexity growth, can be obtained by taking into account additional information theoretic measures and not just the energy scale \cite{Jordan:2017vqh}.
+It would then be interesting to see how such a universal complexity bound would manifest itself in the dual holographic description and what constraints the additional quantum information criteria would impose on the bulk gravity theory.